Jourhighness/dcc-spell-helper/README.md

 Sometimes the range of the dice is not properly recognized and can result i a table without a range.

+Does not work properly with

+Make Potion
+Sword Magic
+Turn to Stone

 ## Future
 Mainly bug fixes